karlseguin/the-little-mongodb-book/en/mongodb.markdown

     db.unicorns.find({
     	loves: {$in:['apple','orange']}})

+This returns any unicorn who loves 'apple' or 'orange'.

-If we want to OR rather than AND several conditions, we use the `$or` operator and assign it to an array of selectors we want or'd:
+If we want to OR rather than AND several conditions on different fields, we use the `$or` operator and assign to it an array of selectors we want or'd:

 	db.unicorns.find({gender: 'f',
 		$or: [{loves: 'apple'},